saschagrunert/git-journal/rfc/0001-commit-msg.md

 system and are not mandatory.

 ### Categories
 A category is used to indicate with one word what has been done in the commit.
-Examples for categories are: `[Added]`, `[Changed]`, `[Fixed]`, `[Improved]` and `[Removed]`.
+Valid categories are: `[Added]`, `[Changed]`, `[Fixed]`, `[Improved]` and `[Removed]`.
 Rules for categories are:

 - A verb in simple past form